 Readmissions program design doesn’t have to be complicated

-Reducing avoidable readmissions make take a multipart plan, but that plan doesn’t have to be difficult to put in place.
+Reducing avoidable readmissions may take a multipart plan, but that plan doesn’t have to be difficult to put in place.
 At Carenet, we have decades of experience developing and implementing holistic and patient-centric solutions that help our clients decrease readmissions, elevate patient well-being and boost provider and plan performance.

 By removing many of the obstacles and silos that lead to unnecessary re-hospitalizations, we can cost-effectively help your organization empower patients and enable care teams to collaborate for shared success.